Transitous

 Transitous data sources are divided by region, so they can be continuously tested and verified by locals.

-A region file in the feeds directory has a maintainers attribute, which contains a list of people responsible for keeping the feeds for the region up to date.
+A region file has a maintainers attribute, which contains a list of people responsible for keeping the feeds for the region up to date.

 {